iterative/dvc.org/content/docs/user-guide/experiment-management/running-experiments.md

 $ dvc exp run --single-stage transform
 ```

-### Running all Pipelines
+#### Running all Pipelines

-In larger projects, there may be more than a single `dvc.yaml` file that
+In larger projects, there may be more than a single `dvc.yaml` file defining
-contains multiple pipelines.
+multiple pipelines.
 In this case, you can run all pipelines with a
 single command.

 ```dvc